-The Company also recognises the importance of an open and constructive relationship with government agencies and regulators both in the UK and internationally when it underwrites certain overseas (re)insurance contracts, and to this end the Company has developed a range of internal procedures and processes to establish a robust operating platform to ensure compliance with legal requirements and regulatory rules and standards; and seeks to be be proactive in its provision of accurate information to such agencies and regulators.
+The Company also recognises the importance of an open and constructive relationship with government agencies and regulators both in the UK and internationally when it underwrites certain overseas (re) insurance contracts, and to this end the Company has developed a range of internal procedures and processes to establish a robust operating platform to ensure compliance with legal requirements and regulatory rules and standards; and seeks to be be proactive in its provision of accurate information to such agencies and regulators.

-The Company is active in supporting the promotion of the interests of the wider London insurance market, and as an example of that the CEO sits on the board of the IUA and the General Counsel is Chair of its Legal and Regulatory Committee.
+The Company is active in supporting the promotion of the interests of the wider London insurance market, and as an example of that the CEO sits on the board of the IUA.
 A number of other staff also contribute to the operation of IUA and other market fora.